 Department for Product Design

-The department of Industrial Design offers different study programs in Industrial Design; a 5-year master (which is a civil engineering degree in Norway), a 2-year international master in industrial design, as well as doctoral studies in industrial design.
+The department of Industrial Design offers different study programs in Industrial Design; a 5-year master, a 2-year international master in industrial design, as well as doctoral studies in industrial design.

 The programs in Industrial Design are adapted to recent developments in the design discipline.
 Students admitted after autumn 2012 choose a specialization in 3rd year in Product or Interaction Design.